 Endpoint information in "eps" Parameter

-To carry Endpoint information, a new Link Parameter "eps" is defined in 7.8.2.1.5. "eps" has an array of items as its value and each item represents Endpoint information with two key-value pairs, "ep" and "pri", of which "ep" is mandatory and "pri" is optional.A link with "eps":
+To carry Endpoint information, a new Link Parameter "eps" is defined in 7.8.2.1.5. "eps" has an array of items as its value and each item represents Endpoint information with two key-value pairs, "ep" and "pri", of which "ep" is mandatory and "pri" is optional.

+Endpoint Information in an "eps" Parameter is valid for the target Resource of the Link, i.e., the Resource referred by "href" Parameter.
+Endpoint information in an "eps" Parameter may be used to access other Resources on the Device, but such access is not guaranteed.

+A Link with "eps":